 - Freehand Drawing: Practise daily sketching of everyday objects, human figures, plants, trees, furniture, and equipment.
 Pay attention to proportion, perspective, light & shadow, surface texture, and scale.

-- Three-Dimensional Perception: Architecture: Form, Space, and Order by Francis D.K.
-Ching.
-Practise visualising and sketching objects from different angles, sectional views, and rotated forms.
+- Three-Dimensional Perception: Practise visualising and sketching objects from different angles, sectional views, and rotated forms.
+Refer to Francis D.K.
+Ching’s Architecture: Form, Space, and Order.

 - Imagination and Aesthetic Sensitivity: Practise compositional exercises with given primitives (circles, squares, lines).
-Study colour theory and harmony – primary, secondary, complementary colours.
+Study colour theory and harmony.

 - Architectural Awareness: Read about famous architects (Le Corbusier, B.V.
 Doshi, Charles Correa, Zaha Hadid, Frank Lloyd Wright), iconic buildings (Taj Mahal, Lotus Temple, Sydney Opera House, Sagrada Familia), and Indian architectural heritage.

-- Solve JEE Advanced AAT previous year question papers from aglasem.com under timed conditions (3 hours) to build speed and accuracy.
+- Solve JEE Advanced AAT previous year question papers from aglasem.com under timed conditions (3 hours).

 JEE Advanced AAT 2026

-The JEE Advanced AAT is the National-level Architecture Aptitude Test conducted by the JEE Advanced organising institute – IIT Roorkee for 2026.
-It is the Architecture entrance exam for B.Arch. admission at IIT Roorkee, IIT Kharagpur, and IIT (BHU) Varanasi via JoSAA counselling.
+The JEE Advanced AAT is the National-level Architecture Aptitude Test conducted by the JEE Advanced organising institute — IIT Roorkee for 2026.
+It is the gateway to B.Arch. admission at IIT Roorkee, IIT Kharagpur, and IIT (BHU) Varanasi via JoSAA counselling.
 Only JEE Advanced 2026 qualifiers can register.
+The AAT 2026 exam was held on 04 June 2026 and the result was declared on 07 June 2026.
+Refer also to the JEE Advanced AAT previous year question papers for practice.

 JEE Advanced AAT Syllabus 2026 — An Overview